stevenhoving/BuildTimeToolbox/README.md

 # BuildTimeToolbox
-Visual Studio extension for managing C/C++ build time:
+Visual Studio extension for creating insight into C/C++ build times:

 Forked from IncludeToolbox